Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 where $\alpha, \beta$ are complex numbers such that $1 < |\beta| \leq |\alpha|$.
 By the classification in \cite{Kato}, a quaternionic Hopf surface is a Hopf surface $(\mathbb{C}^{2}\backslash \left\{ 0\right\})/\Gamma$ with fundamental group $\Gamma = \langle \gamma \rangle \ltimes H$ conjugated to a subgroup of $\SU(2) \times \RR^*$.
 Equivalently, in suitable coordinates in $\mathbb{C}^{2}\backslash \left\{ 0\right\}$, $H \subset \SU(2)$ and

 \begin{proposition} Let $X$ be a compact complex surface.
-If $(\Psi,\omega)$ is a solution of \eqref{eq:twistedStromexact} on $X$ with $g = \omega(\cdot,J\cdot)$, then one of the following holds: \begin{enumerate}[i)] \item $(X,g)$ is a flat torus or a $K3$ surface with a K\"ahler Ricci-flat metric.
-In this case $\ell_X = 0$ and any such $(X,g)$ provides a solution.
+If $(\Psi,\omega)$ is a solution of the twisted Calabi-Yau equation \eqref{eq:twistedStromexact} on $X$ with $g = \omega(\cdot,J\cdot)$, then one of the following holds: \begin{enumerate}[i)] \item $(X,g)$ is a flat torus or a $K3$ surface with a K\"ahler Ricci-flat metric.
+In this case $[\theta_\omega] = 0$ and any such $(X,g)$ provides a solution.

 \item $X$ is a quaternionic Hopf surface and there exist coordinates $(z_1,z_2)$ in the universal covering $\mathbb{C}^{2}\backslash \left\{ 0\right\}$ such that the pull-backs of $\omega$ and $\Psi$ are